 Types of seats, weight and height

-As of August 1st 2016, this is what Costa Rica’s driving law says about kids seats.
+This is what Costa Rica’s driving law says about kids seats.
 This law applies for all rental cars.

 Infant car seat